eepgwde/pyeg0/jr/README.md

 calculate what the other trades would have made at the same time had they been transacted similarly, I would then have a full binary qualifier.

+I could also add the opposite position as well.
+The only feature is the holding time, which I do not give to the learner.

+I would have to delete the holding time from the training set, of course, and hope that the learner can infer it.

+It isn't a complete description of how long to hold trades for, but it is more complete.

 *** RSI Trading